beadsland/superl/doc/superl.md

 In addition to identifying issues with leading tabs, long lines, long files, and long modules, `superl` also looks for good commenting.
 A rule of thumb for good code-to-comments is a ratio of 1:4 (not counting white space).
 However, given the importance of inline `edoc` comments in Erlang modules, `superl` currently reports any file with less than a 40% ratio.

-Similarly, `edoc` looks for good comment distribution, in that on average, longer functions are expected to have at least one comment line as a header.
+Similarly, looks for good comment distribution, in that on average, longer functions are expected to have at least one comment line as a header.
 This comment line serves two functions.
 First, it helps to break up code visually in color-coded IDEs.
 Second, it